uuidjs/uuid/.github/ISSUE_TEMPLATE/bug_report.md

 ## How to reproduce

-[Provide a [Minimal, Complete, and Verifiable](https://stackoverflow.com/help/minimal-reproducible-example) so that we (the `uuid` maintainers) can reproduce the problem.
-Bug reports without minimal reproducible example may be closed without further investigations.]
+**REQUIRED**: [Provide a [Minimal, Complete, and Verifiable](https://stackoverflow.com/help/minimal-reproducible-example) so that we (the `uuid` maintainers) can reproduce the problem.]
+Issues that do not provide this will be closed without investigation.

 ## Expected behavior